luxmentis/SiestaExt/README.md

 - A typed wrapper for Resource (😱 controversial!) for clearer APIs

-## Project status

-🔴 Not quite ready yet 🔴  The code should be pretty stable, but
-- tests need some attention
-- more docs in general
-- other non-code stuff

 ## Examples

 Read on, or jump straight into the GithubBrowser example app – it's the